Translation Notice

 Problem Statement

-Find any string $S$ such that both $S$ and !
+Find any string $S$ such that both $S$ and !+$S$ exist in the list.
+If none exist, output satisfiable.

 Constraints: